byron-villegas/byron-villegas/README.md

 - 📫 How to reach me **byronvillegasm@gmail.com**

-- ⚡ Fun fact **I like to collect old video games like SNES, N64, GB, GBC, GBA, I like to collect vinyl, CDs, music cassettes, movie soundtracks and video games**
+- ⚡ Fun fact **I like to collect old video games like SNES, N64, GB, GBC, GBA, I like to collect vinyls, CDs, cassettes of music and movie soundtracks and video games**

 <h3 align="left">Connect with me:</h3>
 <p align="left">